Derived $\ell$-adic zeta functions: -categories and -Theory

 \section{$SW$-categories and $K$-Theory}

 In \cite{zakharevich}, the third author defines a spectrum $K(\Var_k)$ whose zeroth homotopy group is the Grothendieck ring of varieties over $k$.
 In \cite{campbell}, the first author gives an alternate construction of this spectrum.
-In this paper, we use the latter construction to produce maps out of $K(\Var_k)$, so we will review the structure necessary to produce this spectrum.
+In this paper, we use the latter construction to produce maps out of $K(\Var_k)$, so we review the structure necessary to produce this spectrum.

 Most definitions of $K$-theory work with categories where a suitable notion of quotient exists, for example Quillen's exact categories \cite{quillen} or Waldhausen's categories \cite{waldhausen}.
 These notions of quotient are then used to define the exact sequences that $K$-theory is defined to ``split.''
 When dealing with the category of varieties, we have no such quotients.
-Instead, our ``exact sequences'' are sequences of the form $Y \hookrightarrow X \xleftarrow{\circ} (X - Y)$ where the first map is a closed inclusion and the second is an open inclusion.
+Instead, our ``exact sequences'' are sequences of the form $Z \hookrightarrow X \xleftarrow{\circ} (X - Z)$ where the first map is a closed inclusion and the second is an open inclusion.
 The notion of an $SW$-category is meant to modify Waldhausen's definition of categories with cofibrations and weak equivalences to allow the use of such ``exact sequences.''
 For ease of reading, we review Waldhausen's construction before recalling the first author's construction.

 \begin{defn}[{Waldhausen category, \cite[Section 1.2]{waldhausen}}] A \emph{Waldhausen category}\footnote{Referred to as a ``category with cofibrations and weak equivalences'' by Waldhausen.} is a category $\mc{C}$ equipped with two distinguished subcategories: cofibrations and weak equivalences, denoted $\mathbf{co}(\mc{C})$ and $\mathbf{w}(\mc{C})$.
-The arrows in $\co(\mc{C})$ will be denoted by hooked arrows $\hookrightarrow$.
-Arrows representing weak equivalences will be decorated with $\sim$.
-These categories satisfy the following axioms: \begin{enumerate} \item $\mc{C}$ has a zero object $\emptyset$. \item All isomorphisms are contained in $\mathbf{co}(\mc{C})$ and $\mathbf{w}(\C)$. \item For all objects $A$ of $\C$, the morphism $\emptyset \rto A$ is a cofibration. \item (\textbf{pushouts}) For any diagram
+The arrows in $\co(\mc{C})$ are denoted by hooked arrows $\hookrightarrow$.
+Arrows representing weak equivalences are decorated with $\sim$.
+These categories satisfy the following axioms: \begin{enumerate} \item $\mc{C}$ has a zero object $0$. \item All isomorphisms are contained in $\mathbf{co}(\mc{C})$ and $\mathbf{w}(\C)$. \item For all objects $A$ of $\C$, the morphism $0 \rto A$ is a cofibration. \item (\textbf{pushouts}) For any diagram

 where $A\hookrightarrow B$ is a cofibration, the pushout exists and the morphism $C \hookrightarrow B \cup_A C$ is a cofibration. \item (\textbf{gluing}) For any diagram

 where the vertical morphisms are weak equivalences the induced morphism